Tips from a Pro on Crate Training a Puppy

 Frequently Asked Questions

-How long can I leave my puppy in the crate?
+How long can a 10 week old puppy stay in a crate?